purelyworks/PurelyWorks-site/README.md

 If you're deploying on Vercel, include the provided `vercel.json` so routes like `/admin` and `/blog` resolve to the SPA entrypoint instead of returning a 404.

-Set `VITE_PAYLOAD_ADMIN_URL` to the URL of your Payload admin dashboard (for example, `https://cms.purelyworks.com/admin`) so the `/admin` handoff redirects to the live CMS instead of stopping at the local success message.
+Set `VITE_PAYLOAD_ADMIN_URL` to the URL of your Payload admin dashboard (for example, `https://www.purelyworks.com/admin`) so the `/admin` handoff redirects to the live CMS instead of stopping at the local success message.
+When running the built-in Payload backend locally, the admin lives at `/admin` on the same origin as the marketing site.

 ## Payload-ready theme and routes